What is an Employee Contract?

-An employee or an employment contract is a signed agreement that legally defines the relationship of an employee and an employer.
+An employee or an employment contract is a signed agreement that legally defines the relationship between an employee and an employer.
 This document establishes both the rights and responsibilities of both parties during the employment period.
-This is commonly applicable to part-time, full-time, permanent, temporary, and probationary employees.
+This is commonly applied to part-time, full-time, permanent, temporary, and probationary employees.

-Statistics shows that there is an increase of workforce in the business world.
-Writing an employment contract is important in hiring someone because this clarifies expectations and responsibilities between you and your employee.
-At the same time, this protects you from cases on employee termination, resignation, and wage disputes.
-The absence of a contract leaves an ambiguous relationship between you and your employee.
+Statistics show that there is an increase in the workforce in the business world.
+Writing an employment contract is important in hiring someone because this clarifies expectations and responsibilities between employees and employers.
+At the same time, this protects employees from cases on termination, resignation, and wage disputes.
+Continue reading to have more insights.